Today I’ll explain what Forex leverage is and how you can use it.

 If you’re unsure about this, be sure to speak with your broker.

 And if you’re looking for a Forex broker with excellent customer service and New York close charts, check out Blueberry Markets.

 But even if you have a smaller account, you don’t need 400:1 or even 100:1 leverage.

 And if you do, it’s a sign that you’re probably risking too much per trade.

 As a new or struggling trader, limiting your leverage to 20:1 or even 10:1 is a wise decision.

 Unless you’re consistently profitable, using high levels of leverage will only help deplete your funds that much faster.

-Remember, the name of the game is to survive.
 You do that by protecting your capital, and limiting the leverage available to you is a good place to start.